mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

   - :hwlabel:`EXT`: The :hwlabel:`EXT` button changes the fourth channel pregain (knob), pfl, and volume (slider) adjustments to operate with the Microphone input.
 The microphone does not respond to EQ or effects.
   - :hwlabel:`SHIFT` + :hwlabel:`EXT`: Switches input from Mic to Line and back again.

-The Master Volume knob on the S3 controls the volume of the S3's master output in hardware, so it does not affect the software master gain knob in Mixxx by default.
-You can hold :hwlabel:`SHIFT` and turn the knob to adjust Mixxx's master gain.
+The Main Volume knob on the S3 controls the volume of the S3's main output in hardware, so it does not affect the software main output gain knob in Mixxx by default.
+You can hold :hwlabel:`SHIFT` and turn the knob to adjust Mixxx' main output gain.
 Note that this will still also adjust the hardware gain, so after you release :hwlabel:`SHIFT` you'll need to adjust the knob again.

 Peak display is only generated from software.
 So if